CDN18/Hyperskill-CodeBase/README.md

 ## Coverage (within the track)
 - All projects with "Challenging" difficulties
 - All graduate projects
-- A few projects that I'm interested in
+- A few other projects that I'm interested in

 ## Catalogue
 ### [Java](./Java/)